-In South Australia there are 11 ecological communities listed as nationally threatened under the Environment Protection and Biodiversity Conservation Act 1999:
+Ecological communities are listed as nationally threatened under the Environment Protection and Biodiversity Conservation Act 1999.
+Examples of nationally threatened ecological communities in South Australia include:

 Eyre Peninsula Blue Gum (Eucalyptus petiolaris) Woodland